 To explore the effectiveness of Solo Performance Prompting (SPP), we adopt an evaluation methodology similar to that of previous work (Yao et al., 2023).
-We carefully design new tasks and select tasks from existing benchmarks (Srivastava et al., 2022) that are challenging even for the most capable LLMs (OpenAI, 2023b).
+We carefully design new tasks and select tasks from existing benchmarks (Srivastava et al., 2022) that are challenging even for the most capable LLMs (OpenAI, 2023b) using either Standard or Chain-of-Thought prompting.
 The evaluation aims to cover diverse types of tasks encompassing both knowledge-intensive and reasoning-intensive domains.
+The results show that SPP can be a promising new paradigm for general task-solving with state-of-the-art LLMs and reveal an interesting finding on the emergence of cognitive synergy ability.

-We invent the Trivia Creative Writing Tasks. task (§3.1), which requires the model to internally acquire and integrate diverse information from various fields.
+Tasks.
+We invent the Trivia Creative Writing task ($\S3.1$), which requires the model to internally acquire and integrate diverse information from various fields.
 We observe that even GPT-4 (OpenAI, 2023b) frequently exhibit hallucination and factuality errors in the Trivia Creative Writing task.
-We also propose the Codenames Collaborative task (§3.2), an extension of the Codenames task from the BigBench (Srivastava et al., 2022) that features a two-role collaboration setup.
+We also propose the Codenames Collaborative task ($\S3.2$), an extension of the Codenames task from the BigBench (Srivastava et al., 2022) that features a two-role collaboration setup.
 Codenames Collaborative demands creative reasoning across a broad range of related knowledge and challenges the model's theory of mind skills.
 Lastly, we include a challenging pure-reasoning task, Logic Grid Puzzle (§3.3), from the BigBench (Srivastava et al., 2022) which necessitates complex multi-step reasoning.

-Baselines.
-We compare our approach with Standard Prompting, Chain-of-Thought (CoT) prompting methods (outlined in §2) and Self-Refine (Madaan et al., 2023).
-For CoT, a similar prompt design to (Yao et al., 2023) is employed, where the model is prompted to generate a plan or a series of steps before producing the final output.
-For Self-Refine, we follow (Madaan et al., 2023) to design feedback and refine prompts.
-We perform one self-refine iteration which requires three times more inferences than SPP.
-Full prompts for the methods can be found in Appendix A.2.
+Prompting Methods.
+We compare our approach with Standard Prompting and Chain-of-Thought (CoT) prompting methods (outlined in §2).
+In CoT, a similar prompt design to (Yao et al., 2023) is employed, where the model is prompted to generate a plan or a series of steps before producing the final output.
+We examine two variants of Solo Performance Prompting, SPP and SPP-Profile.
+Inspired by (Xu et al., 2023) that suggested a detailed expert description may help elicit distinguished abilities, we include SPP-Profile, which involves generating profiles for each persona during the Persona Identification phase.
+Full prompts for the methods can be found in Appendix E.2.